sftcd/openssl/doc/designs/ech-api.md

 Finer-grained client control
 ----------------------------

+TODO(ECH): revisit this later, when we hopefully have some more information about ECH deployments.

 Applications that need fine control over which ECHConfigList (from those available) will be used, can query an `OSSL_ECHSTORE`, retrieving information about the set of "singleton" ECHConfigList values available, and then, if